super3/yacdn.org/README.md

 #### How to Use

-With a default maximum file age of 24 hours.
+By default the file will be kept in the cache for 24 hours.

 ```
 https://yacdn.org/serve/<uri>
 ```

-This can also be set manually.
+Need to refresh the object more frequently than 24 hours?
+You can set `maxAge` manually:

 ```
 https://yacdn.org/serve/<uri>?maxAge=[seconds]